Skip to navigation Skip to content

 A Non-Attendance Report (NAR) is also not valid during a UNPP and is automatically rejected by the system.

-When a CDP job seeker has appealed the decision to apply a UNPP and is receiving Payment Pending Review (PPR), they may incur connection, reconnection, No Show, No Pay, non-attendance failures or serious failures.
+When a RAES job seeker has appealed the decision to apply a UNPP and is receiving Payment Pending Review (PPR), they may incur connection, reconnection, No Show, No Pay, non-attendance failures or serious failures.

 For further information, see Unemployment due to a voluntary act or misconduct.